Daemon6109/Daemon6109/README.md

   - Mastered Lua, Lua U, and Python.
 - **Experience with Development Tools**:
   - Proficient in Rojo and Knit for seamless game development.
-  - Skilled in utilizing Visual Studio and Git for efficient coding practices.
+  - Skilled in utilizing Visual Studio Code and Git for efficient coding practices.
 - **Server Management and Linux Proficiency**: Well-versed in server management and comfortable navigating Linux environments.

 ### Contact Information